padmarajnidagundi/Awesome-Tongyi-Lingma-Chat-Context/README.md

 ## 🧠 Tongyi Lingma Chat Contexts for Programmers and QA Automation Engineers.

 Boost your productivity by using context tags to give Lingma precise, relevant information.
-This guide lists common context types developers and test engineers can use to supercharge AI assistance inside IDEs like Alibaba Cloud Code or VS Code with Lingma extension.
+This guide lists common context types developers and test engineers can use to supercharge AI assistance inside IDES like Alibaba Cloud Code or VS Code with the Lingma extension.

 **> ⚠️ Contexts are invoked using `#` tags in your prompt, just like Copilot Chat.
 Syntax may vary depending on Lingma updates.**